LBJ was on board with the assassination of JFK as someone

 borders.
 Some such lines must be agreed to by the neighbors involved.”
 Goldberg later noted, “Resolution

 242 in no way refers to Jerusalem, and this omission was deliberate.”
-This historic diplomacy was conducted under
+This historic diplomacy was conducted

-Johnson,” Goldberg stated.
+for Johnson,” Goldberg stated.
 “He gave me great personal support.”

 Robert David Johnson, a professor of history at Brooklyn College, recently wrote in The New York

 Sun, Johnson’s policies stemmed more from personal concerns – his friendship with leading Zionists,

 his belief that America had a moral obligation to bolster Israeli security and his conception of Israel as a frontier